 The young people referred to our centre diverge in age between early adolescence and the mid to late twenties and they have access to our services for as long as they and our clinical team feel is necessary.
 Most leave to develop independent lives, accessing higher education and work, also building new families, building networks of friends, finding partners and having children.
 Our community is diverse and composed of young people currently from twenty- nine different countries.
 Our community is also highly diverse in terms of class and racial background some having participated in primary and secondary education and some having had no education due to war in their home countries or due to deprivation and poverty.
-We think that education is an essential resource and support the education endeavours of our community members.
-We have volunteers who teach basic English and Maths.
+We think that education is an essential resource and have a fund to support the education endeavours of our community members including those who have no access to tertiary education.
+We have volunteers who teach basic English, Maths and Science.

-Our central aim as an organisation is to offer opportunities for both rehabilitation and justice and we do this in five key ways: 1) Practical case work support; 2) Individual psychotherapy, and developmental help; 3) Participation in group psychotherapy and a variety of group based arts, sports and educational activities; 4) Offering support through the prolonged and bureaucratic asylum system; 5) Encouraging all young people to take part in the life of the Baobab Community, sharing and taking responsibilities and attending our regular community meetings and events.
+Our central aim as an organisation is to offer opportunities for both rehabilitation and justice and we do this in five key ways: a) Practical case work support from our senior social worker and her team; b) Offering Individual psychotherapy, and developmental help; c) Participation in group psychotherapy and a variety of group based arts, sports and educational activities including our philosophy discussion group; d) Offering support through the prolonged and bureaucratic asylum system and beyond in terms of accessing destitution funds and housing; e) Encouraging all young people to take part in the life of the Baobab Community, sharing and taking responsibilities and attending our regular community meetings and events.
 After experiences of sequential traumatisation, young people's development is often stuck at the level of development at which they were functioning when a series of traumatic and overwhelming events took place in their lives.
-Our aim is that slowly our young community members move from our transitional community to taking part in the life of the community beyond where they can contribute to community life, work and learn and make new and significant relationships and feel free to be themselves.
+Our aim is that slowly our young community members move from our transitional community to taking part in the life of the community of exile where they can contribute to community life, work and learn and make new and significant relationships and feel free to be themselves.